 - Stormwater Pollution: Pet Waste

 The Town of Bluffton Police Department developed a PSA titled “Keep Bluffton Beautiful” in 2017 to educate residents on the harm litter can cause to Bluffton’s local ecosystem.

 In 2018, Carolina Clear developed a PSA educating South Carolina residents about the importance of picking up pet waste and its importance on public health.

-In 2019, the Town of Bluffton and Water Words That Work, LLC developed a postcard aimed at educating pet owners on the importance of picking up pet waste.
+In 2019, the Town of Bluffton and Water Words That Work, LLC developed a postcard (PDF) aimed at educating pet owners on the importance of picking up pet waste.
 These postcards were mailed to pet owners located in areas of the May River Watershed.